-3) Advancing Manufacturing and Quality Control:
+3) Advancing manufacturing and quality control:

 The objective is to establish robust cryopreservation techniques that preserve the viability and functionality of beta-cells post-thaw, with an emphasis on the identification and validation of biomarkers to guide and assess these processes.
-Building on this, the applicants should aim to develop and optimize scalable, cost-effective manufacturing methodologies and quality control frameworks that support the production of consistent, high-quality beta-cell therapy materials in a research and innovation context.
-The goal is to generate foundational knowledge, technical standards, and reference systems-not to develop specific commercial products.
-Additionally, the consortium should work toward establishing standardized criteria for the production and quality control of excipient raw materials used in beta-cell therapy delivery systems, to ensure their stability, safety, and suitability for future clinical applications.
+Building on this, the applicants should aim to develop and optimise scalable, cost-effective manufacturing methodologies and quality control frameworks that support the production of consistent, high-quality beta-cell therapy materials in a research and innovation context.
+The goal is to generate foundational knowledge, technical standards, and reference systems, not to develop specific commercial products.
+Additionally, the consortium should work toward establishing standardised criteria for the production and quality control of excipient raw materials used in beta-cell therapy delivery systems, to ensure their stability, safety, and suitability for future clinical applications.

-4) Streamlining Preclinical and Clinical Development:
+4) Streamlining preclinical and clinical development:

-This object aims at enhancing preclinical models for allogeneic cell therapies, ensuring standardized approaches and consistent methodologies in transplantation science and surgery.
-The focus is on harmonized regulatory approval, defining patient demographics for broader accessibility, and tailoring treatment requirements for personalized care.
-Establishing definitions for insulin independence, refining primary endpoints such as Time in Range (TIR) and Time in Tight Range (TiTR), and optimizing clinical trial design for allogeneic therapies are essential components of the future project.
+This objective aims at enhancing preclinical models for allogeneic cell therapies, ensuring standardised approaches and consistent methodologies in transplantation science and surgery.
+The focus is on harmonised regulatory approval, defining patient demographics for broader accessibility, and tailoring treatment requirements for personalised care.
+Establishing definitions for insulin independence, investigating and working toward the regulatory acceptance of clinically meaningful endpoints, such as 'Time in Range (TIR)' and 'Time in Tight Range (TIR)', and optimising clinical trial design for allogeneic therapies are essential components of the future project.

-5) Implementing Advanced Monitoring and artificial intelligence (AI)-Driven Predictive Tools: Leveraging real-time monitoring technologies like continuous glucose monitoring (CGM) and biosensors to assess transplant success and metabolic function, this objective aims to integrate advanced techniques from various fields, including oncology.
+5) Implementing advanced monitoring and artificial intelligence (AI)-driven predictive tools:

+Leveraging real-time monitoring technologies like continuous glucose monitoring (CGM) and biosensors to assess transplant success and metabolic function, this objective aims to integrate advanced techniques from various fields, including oncology.
 Specifically, immune monitoring strategies used in oncology, such as immune checkpoint inhibitors and tumour biomarker profiling, will be explored to enhance the understanding of immune responses in beta-cell transplantation.
-AI-powered predictive models will personalize treatment plans and optimize immunosuppression regimens.
-Additionally, non-invasive imaging techniques, such as Magnetic Resonance Imaging (MRI) and positron emission tomography (PET), will track graft survival and immune responses, ensuring better monitoring and management of beta-cell therapies.
+Alpowered predictive models will personalise treatment plans and optimise immunosuppression regimens.
+Additionally, non-invasive imaging techniques, such as magnetic resonance imaging (MRI) and positron emission tomography (PET), will track graft survival and immune responses, ensuring better monitoring and management of beta-cell therapies.
+The action should also reinforce transparency requirements, including model interoperability, data provenance, and traceability of Al decision-making processes.